k3a/struct-diff/README.md

 ## Change Log

+- 0.9.0-2 Multi-line unified diff for strings in YAML mode
 - 0.9.0-1 Implements mixed sorting (numerical sort first, alphanumerical string sort next)
 - 0.9.0 The first complete port of json-diff JS library with all the functionality